 The impact of our curriculum will also be measured by how effectively it helps our children develop into well rounded individuals who have the knowledge, skills and attitudes which will make them lifelong learners and valuable future citizens.
-We endeavor for children to be Year One ready and begin to have our school's core values of Love, Joy, Courage and Hope rooted by the time they leave Reception.
+We endeavor for children to be Year One ready and have our school's core values rooted by the time they leave Reception.
+These are: Friendship, Endurance, Trust, Thankfulness and Peace.